Cheese balls are usually tasty, but when the recipe comes from a culinary legend, and they’re easy to make, they’re extraordinarily amazing!

 Last week I was invited to a very intimate book signing party for the legendary Anne Willan.
-Gracious and elegant, Anne held us captivated with stories of her childhood in the North of England, exotic travels and running the famous Ecole de Cuisine La Varenne in Paris, (and subsequently Burgandy) Anne Willan has lived a life that most of us can only dream of.
-Not only is she an acclaimed authority of French cuisine, cooking teacher, author of over a dozen books, she was an editor for Gourmet Magazine.
+Gracious and elegant, Anne held us captivated with stories of her childhood in the North of England.
+Exotic travels and running the famous Ecole de Cuisine La Varenne in Paris, (and subsequently Burgandy).
+Anne Willan has lived a life that most of us can only dream of.
+Not only is she an acclaimed authority of French cuisine, cooking teacher, and author of over a dozen books, she was an editor for Gourmet Magazine.
 And she’s still going strong!

 I started her latest book, One Souffle at a Time: A Memoir of Food and France, peppered with anecdotes, memories and recipes.
 Aunt Louie’s Cheese Balls reminded me of my mom’s Cheese Straws, which she makes every holiday season.
 These Cheese Balls are the perfect little nibble with a cocktail or a glass of wine.
 Best yet, they can be frozen to have on hand for last minute drop-ins!